gl-inet/docs3.x/docs/specification/gl-xe300/index.md

 # GL-XE300 (Puli)

 GL-XE300 is a new designed 4G Router, providing 2.4G WiFi access, with built-in large capacity rechargeable battery, which is applicable for portable 4G access.
-I

-It is compatible with CAT4 and CAT6 modules from various brands.

 XE300 also supports OpenVPN, WireGuard and customized DNS server in order to level up your online security.